nixitN/nixitN/README.md

 My dream is to become a software developer or a game developer.
 But at the moment I would like to work as a software tester so that I can develop continuously.
 - Sometimes I'm a beta tester for Ubisoft games.
 - As a hobby: I like to read, draw and play video games.
+- My strength is the HTML and CSS languages, I enjoy creating webdesigns / templates.

 ## My actual 'hidden' projects
 - Book Reviewer Template (*hidden*)